 Try different ports

 While you’re checking cables, you might as well try different ports if you’re getting 100mbps instead of 1gbps.
 It’s possible for one switch port to go bad.
-It’s not something I see frequently, but I’ve seen it.
-Even on expensive enterprise-grade Cisco switches.
+It’s not something I see frequently, but I’ve seen it happen.